 Can I take pictures and videos?

 Yes!
-Just turn off your flash and don't grab a photo in the Foster Theater (where photos unfortunately aren't allowed) or near any exhibit with a "No Photography" sign.
+Just turn off your flash and don't grab a photo in the Connor Theater (where photos unfortunately aren't allowed) or near any exhibit with a "No Photography" sign.

 So, how exactly are artists chosen to be inducted into the Rock Hall?